-It may seem that discussing Tim Cook’s departure from Apple’s throne is a distant prospect, especially as he says, “I can’t imagine my life without Apple.”
-Yet in the halls of “Apple Park,” the outlines are beginning to form around the person who will carry the banner after him.
-There is no name resonating as strongly these days as “John Ternus“, Apple’s Senior Vice President of Hardware Engineering, who has evolved from a diligent engineer to the man who may determine the future of iPhone and Mac devices for years to come.
+Talk of Tim Cook stepping down from Apple’s throne may seem far‑fetched, especially as he says “I can’t imagine my life without Apple,” but in the corridors of “Apple Park,” the outlines are beginning to form around the person who will take up the banner after him.
+There is no name resonating more strongly these days than “John Ternus“, Apple’s Senior Vice President of Hardware Engineering, who has gone from a diligent engineer to the man who may decide the future of iPhone and Mac devices for years to come.

 The Savior Who Restored Quality to Its Path

-According to an extensive report by Mark Gurman at Bloomberg, Ternus is not merely a “nice guy” as he is known within the company, but the individual credited with reversing the decline in product quality that Apple suffered in previous years.
+According to an extensive report by Mark Gurman at Bloomberg, Ternus is not just a “nice guy” as he is known inside the company, but the person credited with reversing the decline in product quality that Apple suffered in previous years.
 Since assuming his leadership role in 2021, Ternus has intensely focused on functional improvements that truly matter to users, such as battery life, performance power, and connection stability.

-It was not merely about adding flashy features; it was a return to fundamentals: making the device operate efficiently and reliably.
-This approach has earned Ternus great respect not only from employees but also from Apple’s senior leadership, including Tim Cook himself, who sees in him a rare balance between deep technical understanding and calm managerial ability.
+It was not merely about adding flashy features; it was a return to the roots: making the device work efficiently and reliably.
+This approach has earned Ternus great appreciation not only from employees but also from Apple’s senior leadership, especially Tim Cook himself, who sees in him a rare balance between deep technical understanding and calm managerial ability.

 Design and Engineering… Under One Roof

-In a move reflecting absolute confidence, Tim Cook at the end of last year gave Ternus responsibility for overseeing Apple’s design teams.
+In a move that reflects absolute confidence, Tim Cook handed Ternus the responsibility of overseeing Apple’s design teams at the end of last year.
 This step is not simple; at Apple, design is the “sacred” domain previously led by Jony Ive.
-Having one person combine hardware engineering (how the device works) with design (how the device looks) means we are facing a new “Caesar” of products within Apple.
+Having one person combine hardware engineering (how the device works) with design (how the device looks) means we have a new “Caesar” of products inside Apple.

-Ternus did not limit himself to behind‑the‑scenes work; he began to appear extensively in product introduction videos and press interviews, indicating that Apple is “positioning” him mentally and publicly to become the company’s next face.
-It seems the era of leaders hidden behind desks has passed, and we now have a leader who speaks the engineers’ language with a diplomat’s voice.
+Ternus did not limit himself to working behind the scenes; he began appearing extensively in product introduction videos and press interviews, indicating that Apple is “mentally and publicly preparing” him to be the next face of the company.
+It seems the era of leaders hidden behind desks is over, and we now have a leader who speaks the engineers’ language with a diplomat’s tongue.

 Tim Cook and the Age of 65… Is the Moment Near?

-While some bet on other names, it appears that Ternus has clinched the race as the top candidate.
-He embodies the continuity Apple loves, with a touch of renewal in the meticulous attention to details that made Apple products “work simply,” as Steve Jobs used to say.
+While some were betting on other names, it appears Ternus has clinched the race as the primary candidate.
+He represents the continuity Apple loves, with a touch of renewal in the attention to the fine details that made Apple products “work simply,” as Steve Jobs used to say.
 If Ternus becomes the next CEO, expect Apple to focus more than ever on hardware perfection and design harmony.

 Source: